A programme for leaders who want to be more inclusive: to lead diverse teams, serve diverse customers and work with diverse stakeholders.

 Participants learn to recognize their biases and blind spots—and even move beyond them—so they can make better decisions.

-Participants see the world through other people’s eyes; and forge new relationships with a broader range of people.
+seeing the world through other people’s eyes; and forging new relationships with a broader range of people.

-Participants will complete a second Streetwise assessment to assess progress and to identify where they need to put renewed energy.
+Participants complete a second streetwise assessment three months later to identify where they need to place renewed energy.

-Streetwise mba participants become Common Purpose alumni, meaning they can continue their learning in a community of over 50,000 leaders worldwide.
+Participants become Common Purpose Alumni, continuing their learning in a community of over 60,000 leaders worldwide

 “In our ever more complex and interconnected world which has no obvious historical parallel, Common Purpose has developed a breakthrough idea about the importance of Cultural Intelligence (CQ) in order to navigate both this new world and its contradictions.”

-We believe the impact of our programmes is greatly increased when two or more participants from the same organization attend the programme at the same time.
-Our pricing structure is therefore based on multiple participants:
+We welcome single applications, however, the impact of our programmes is greatly increased when two or more participants from the same organization attend.
+They can attend separate programmes or the same programme:

 two participants: £10,000